 The Statement of Revenues, Expenses, and Changes in Net Position presents the activity that shows the changes in net position.
-The activity is represented by the revenues received by the University, both operating and nonoperating, and the expenses paid by the University, operating and nonoperating, as well as any other revenues, expenses, gains, and losses received or expended by the University.
+The activity is represented by the revenues earned by the University, both operating and nonoperating, and the expenses incurred by the University, operating and nonoperating, as well as other revenues earned by the University.

 Operating revenues are received for providing goods and services to the various customers of the University.
 Operating expenses are used to acquire goods and services provided in return for the operating revenues, and to carry out the mission of the University.
 Nonoperating revenues include activities that have the characteristics of nonexchange transactions.
 Revenues from nonexchange transactions and state appropriations that represent subsidies or gifts to the University, as well as investment income, are considered nonoperating activities since these are either investing, capital, or noncapital financing activities.
-Nonoperating expenses are expenses other than those involved in the normal operation of the University that can include interest expense.
+Nonoperating expenses are expenses other than those involved in the normal operation of the University and include interest and fees on debt.